Crazy Eyes (film)

 Crazy Eyes is a 2012 independent film co-written and directed by Adam Sherman.

 Plot

-Zack (Haas) is a young, divorced father who starts to develop romantic feelings towards his friend Rebecca (Zima), whom he refers to as "Crazy Eyes".
-He spends a lot of time at a bar run by his best friend Dan Drake (Busey) and hanging out with Autumn (Raymonde).
+Zack is a young, divorced father who starts to develop romantic feelings towards his friend Rebecca, whom he refers to as "Crazy Eyes".
+He spends a lot of time at a bar run by his best friend Dan Drake and hanging out with Autumn.
 As he pursues a sexual relationship with Rebecca, Zack grows increasingly aware of the importance of his son's role in his life amidst the failing health of his own father.